 GROUP 6 - UTILITY

-Now you know a little about the Kangal Shepherd Dog you may have think that this is the dog for you.
+Now you know a little more about the Kangal Shepherd Dog you may think that this is the dog for you.
 Before you make a decision, please make contact with the breed club or your State controlling body for purebred dogs.
-They will be able to give you information about available puppies and also suggest dog shows where you can see the breed and speak to breeders.
-In this way you will gain a better perspective of the Kangal Shepherd Dog and its needs and whether this breed would suit your lifestyle.
+They will be able to give you information about available puppies and also suggest dog shows where you can see the breed and speak to breeders. in this way you will gain a beter perspective of the Kangal Shepherd Dog and its needs and whether this breed would suit your lifestyle.